 The rest of the story goes a lot like we have come to expect from this no-machine ice-cream method.
-Whip some heavy whipping cream, fold in the strawberry sweetened condensed milk, and freeze until firm.
-Scoop this perfectly smooth and creamy gluten free ice cream right out of the freezer.
+Whip some heavy cream, fold in the strawberry sweetened condensed milk, and freeze until firm.
+Scoop this perfectly smooth and creamy ice cream right out of the freezer.
 Stay cool, and enjoy!

 This really isn’t the sort of recipe that can be made with simple substitutions.
 But let’s talk about it!

 Dairy-free: In theory, you should be able to replace the sweetened condensed milk with dairy-free sweetened condensed milk and the heavy whipping cream with chilled coconut cream.
 They even make canned dairy-free sweetened condensed milk, so you wouldn’t necessarily have to make your own.